Importance of IP Rights Protection for Start-ups

 Separating Personal Business Ideas from Employment

 Sometimes, it is risky to invest in a startup you are unsure about.
 At times, obligations could conflict, risking the new idea’s intellectual property rights.
-A startup owner should keep track of the activities done in business and employment contracts.
+A startup owner should have strategies to keep track of the activities done in business and employment contracts.
 They should separate the activities and safeguard any critical information regarding their new business.

 Strong Brand Name